mysterious-coding/base_entranced/README.md

 Log detailed user info, rcon commands, and crash attempts.
 Use `g_hacklog <filename>`, `g_logclientinfo 1`, and `g_logrcon 1`.

 ####Awards/medals support
-Humiliation, impressive, etc. if you use the clientside mod SMod.
+Humiliation, impressive, etc. if you use the clientside mod SMod and have `cg_drawRewards 1` enabled in your client game.

 ####`/cointoss`
 Call `/cointoss` vote for random heads/tails result.